dsett/FedSentencing/README.md

 ## An Interactive Visualization Tool for Federal Offender & Sentencing Data

-The Fed Criminals App offers insight into larger trends and patterns in the people and kinds of crimes tried in the Southern District of New York.
+The Fed Criminals App offers insight into larger trends and patterns in the people and kinds of federal crimes tried in the Southern District of New York.
 One of the most influential and active federal district courts in the country, the SDNY has jurisdiction over New York's major financial centers, not to mention multiple big mobster cases.
-SDNY prosecutors often maintain a high profile, and have gone on to become governors, Supreme Court justices and even Nobel laureates; famous alums include Rudolph Guliani and Mary Jo White.
+Cases brought by SDNY prosecutors include those against Bernie Madoff, John Gotti and Michael Cohen.
+But apart from press coverage of such high profile cases, the general public has had little access to comprehensive data about offenders and the federal crimes they commit.

-The Fed Criminals App has several chart apps.
+The Fed Criminals App seeks to address that lack of information through several easy to use chart apps that present data in an accessible way.
 The first allows users to choose two crime types from 32 options in two drop menus, and then compare the age and number of dependents of offenders on the selected crimes.
-Use the arrows on your keyboard to scroll through the offense options in the drop down menus.
+Arrows on the keyboard allow users to scroll through the offense options in the drop down menus.

 ![Add image](https://raw.githubusercontent.com/drs22Col/FedSentencing/master/Images/Dropdown.png)

 Say you pick Firearms and Racketeering/Exortion.
 If you hover over any dot on the chart, you will see two numbers in parentheses followed by another number, such as this: ```(30, 4) 3.``` In this case that would mean that there are 3 offenders who are 30 year old and have 4 dependents.